-The white paper, BIM Me Up, Scotty: Navigating Risk in Digital Practice, is your chance to get the inside on preemptive risk management for your digital travels.
+The risk report, BIM Me Up, Scotty: Navigating Risk in Digital Practice, is your chance to get the inside on preemptive risk management for your digital travels.
 It is an opportunity to gain insight for managing your practice so that you can put up your deflector shields to guard against incursions from the litigious Borgs that inhabit your professional forcefield.
 It is logical, Captain.

 The paper begins with the definition of BIM followed by the elements of BIM planning.
 The essential document for planning is known as a BIM Execution Plan or a BIM Protocol Manual, and an example is included with the paper to guide you.
 Levels of Development are used to establish a clear limitation on the complexity of the model, and definitions of the levels are addressed.